Billy-Dickson/Poweshell-Scripts/README.md

-Powershell Scripts
+# Powershell Scripts

-A collection of powershell scripts that I'm going to collect amend and change to suite my workflow.
+ A collection of powershell scripts that I'm collecting and changing to suite my current work.